Reflecting Upon Irreducible Mind

 of acquired traits, which is the core of lamarckian evolution.
 We should

-now demonized by people like Richard Dawkins.
+are now demonized by people like Richard Dawkins.
 Therefore, the "some global

 creative tencency in the universe" is in fact compatible with natural selection